 The benefits we expect to achieve as a result of the Sealy Acquisition will depend, in part, on our ability to realize anticipated growth opportunities.
 Our success in realizing these growth opportunities, and the timing of this realization, depends on the successful integration of Sealy's business and operations with our business and operations.
 Even if we are able to integrate our business with Sealy's business successfully, this integration may not result in the realization of the full benefits of the growth opportunities we currently expect from this integration within the anticipated time frame or at all.
 While we anticipate that certain expenses will be incurred, such expenses are difficult to estimate accurately, and may exceed current estimates.
-In addition, certain retail customers of our combined company could determine that the combined company's business has too much exposure to that retail adverse effect on the combined company's sales and offset the synergies expected from the Sealy Acquisition.
+In addition, certain retail customers of our combined company could determine that the combined company's business has too much exposure to that retail customer, and reduce focus on our products or otherwise promote competitors' products more aggressively, which could have a material adverse effect on the combined company's sales and offset the synergies expected from the Sealy Acquisition.
 Accordingly, the benefits from the Acquisition may be offset by costs incurred or delays in integrating the companies, which could cause our revenue assumptions to be inaccurate.